 Have you had trouble sleeping lately?
-Page Design Shop Been watching any “trash TV” or late night infomercials?
-Then, without a doubt, you’ve been inundated with “Bad Credit Mania”.
-It seems like every time you turn your TV on, there’s somebody telling you that, regardless of how bad your credit may be, you can get approved for a loan, with no money down, for that beautiful high-line import sports car, or how about that beautiful luxury SUV.
+Page Design Shop Been watching any “trash TV” or late-night infomercials?
+Then, without a doubt, you’ve been inundated with “Bad Credit Mania.”
+It seems like every time you turn your TV on, somebody is telling you that, regardless of how bad your credit may be, you can get approved for a loan, with no money down, for that beautiful high-line import sports car, or how about that beautiful luxury SUV.
 And payments that are so low, you hardly have made them.
-Just come on in and they’ll send you home in the dream vehicle of your choice with no hassle.
+Just come on in, and they’ll send you home in the dream vehicle of your choice with no hassle.

 But what if I could show you that, by ignoring these customers, you effectively eliminate up to half the customers within a 30-mile radius of your dealership.
 Imagine that over 50% of the people living around your dealership suddenly pack up and move overnight.
 Would you even have built it there in the first place?
 Probably not, but since you’re already there, why would you even think of excluding these folks from your dealership?
 Contrary to what you might think, this aspect of the business can be both profitable and clean, and these customers prove themselves time and again to be some of your most loyal customers ever.
 They regard you and your dealership as a friend who helped them out during some tough times and will refer friends and family with great vigor, especially those in the same circumstances.
-They will service their vehicles at your service department and will take advantage of your body shop if you have one.
+They will serve their vehicles at your service department and will take advantage of your body shop if you have one.
 They will come back time and again and will continue to do business with your dealership for as long as you’ll let them.
-They are without the doubt the best word of mouth advertising you can get!
+They are, without a doubt, the best word-of-mouth advertising you can get!

 RELATED ARTICLES :